MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

     ---

 Once you activate that environment (which Visual Studio Code does automatically), running `pip install` installs a library into that environment only.
 Python code running in a virtual environment will use the specific package versions installed into that virtual environment.
 This allows different applications to use different versions of a package, which is sometimes required.
+To learn more about virtual environments, see [Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html) in the Python docs.

 ## Next step